hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 ~~~
 {: .language-bash}

-This shows us the top 5 lines in the output file:
+This shows us the first 5 lines in the output file:

 ~~~
 the 3822 6.7371760973